William Wentworth: Crossing the Blue Mountains

 The town of Wentworth Falls in the Blue Mountains commemorates his role in the expedition.
 As a reward he was granted 1000 acre.

 In 1814, Wentworth continued his adventurous lifestyle by joining a sandalwood-getting voyage to the South Pacific aboard the Cumberland under Captain Philip Goodenough.
-This vessel reached Rarotonga where conflict with the local people resulted in five of the crew being killed.
-Wentworth was nearly killed himself but with the aid of a pistol was able to flee to the Cumberland which sailed back to Sydney.
+This vessel reached Rarotonga, where conflict with the local people resulted in five of the crew being killed.
+Wentworth himself was nearly killed, but with the aid of a pistol, he was able to flee to the Cumberland which sailed back to Sydney.

 Studying in England

 Wentworth returned to England in 1816, where he studied law at the Magdalene and Peterhouse colleges at Cambridge University.
 He became a barrister and was admitted to the bar in 1822.

 In between studying and writing, Wentworth also travelled to Europe, spending much of his time in Paris.
 He formulated an idea of establishing himself as a leader of a pastoral aristocracy in New South Wales and attempted to arrange his marriage with Elizabeth Macarthur, the daughter of the highly influential colonist John Macarthur.
 Wentworth however failed in this attempt after arguing with the Macarthur patriarch over his convict heritage and a loan.